College of Liberal Arts and Sciences

 Students are responsible for official correspondences sent to the UI email address (uiowa.edu) and must use this address for all communication within UI (Operations Manual, III.15.2).

-Students with a complaint about an academic issue should first visit with the instructor or course supervisor and then with the Chair of the department or program offering the course; students may next bring the issue to the College of Liberal Arts and Sciences.
-For more information, see https://clas.uiowa.edu/students/handbook/student-rights-responsibilities.
+Students with a complaint about an academic issue should first visit with the instructor or course supervisor and then with the Chair of the department or program offering the course; students may next bring the issue to the College of Liberal Arts and Sciences; see this page for more information: https://clas.uiowa.edu/students/handbook/student-rights-responsibilities.

 Final Examination Policies

 The final exam schedule is announced around the fifth week of classes; students are responsible for knowing the date, time, and place of a final exam.
 Students should not make travel plans until knowing this information.
-No exams of any kind are allowed the week before finals.
-Visit https://registrar.uiowa.edu/final-examination-scheduling-policies.
+No exams of any kind are allowed the week before finals with a few exceptions made for particular types of courses such as labs or off-cycle courses: https://registrar.uiowa.edu/final-examination-scheduling-policies.

 Nondiscrimination in the Classroom